 We had gone through all of the water in our big bottles so were down to just the water in our water bottles.
 I started to look at creeks to see where we could stop and get some water but Dave wasn’t yet at that point.
 This is a difference between us that often comes up – I hate being close to out of water and don’t see why we shouldn’t make sure we have some extra (this wasn’t really even ‘extra’ at that point!) but he figures we’ll just get some when we run out.

 When we got to Swift River, where we thought the Continental Divide Lodge was, sure enough the closed sign was up and the area just consisted of some rundown buildings on one side and then what was obviously housing for the road maintenance guys.
 At this point we had 115+ kilometres and the wind was still blowing in our face.
-Dave pulled into the maintenance yard and spoke to his friend from road, who was now knocking off for the night.
+Dave pulled into the maintenance yard and spoke to his friend from the roadworks, who was now knocking off for the night.
 He told Dave that Rancheria Lodge was not 16k from where we were at but actually another 40k.

 We figured if the terrain and the winds stayed the same it would probably be after 9pm before we made it – if we did.
 Then his buddy said the magic words – he had to go up to the Lodge anyway to settle some bills for his crew and would be more than happy to give us a ride!
 It seemed crazy to pass it up – how often do you get to ride in a road worker truck, complete with hot set (bitumen) in the back and a very friendly guy, John the foreman, to tell us all about the area.
 He was a kick, and loved the area – he moved into the Swift River area in 1989 or something and lived there all year, even through the harsh winters.
 He thought it was the greatest place, and ‘other than the cold’, one of the safest places around.
 He said he wouldn’t want to be in Australia with all those killer things that crawl in your shoes and all of the sharks, and wouldn’t be persuaded that perhaps the bears around here might be a bit scary…